netzherpes/KIM-1-Game-of-Life/README.md

 $2005 Lines per screen (std $10)  <br>
 $2009 skip frames (std. $0)         <br>

-Enter your variables at the start: <br>
+Enter your living cells at the start: <br>
 ENTER V,H ?                        <br>
 These coordinates are displacements <br>
 from an origin at the center of the <br>